 - Empty due to a person being in prison or being detained elsewhere

 - Left empty by patient living permanently in a hospital or a care home

-- Left empty where the Council Tax payer has died (exempt until grant of probate or letters of administration made and then for up to 6 months after probate/letters of administration; 50% charge thereafter)
+- Left empty where the Council Tax payer has died and they were the only owner or tenant (exempt until grant of probate or letters of administration made and then for up to 6 months after probate/letters of administration; 50% charge thereafter)